SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/coding_style/accessibility.md

 ---
 id: accessibility
 title: Making your interview accessible
 sidebar_label: Interview accessibility
 slug: /coding_style_guide/accessibility
 ---

-**Web Accessibility** is the practice of making your website useable by many different users, such as those who use keyboard controls to navigate a page or use screen readers to read the contents of the page.
+**Web Accessibility** is the practice of making your website usable by many different users, such as those who use keyboard controls or screen readers.

-Much of web accessibility is making your guided interviews easy to use by adding clear, helpful instructions to each question.
-Making your interview overall easier to understand and complete helps everyone!
+Making your guided interviews accessible is first and foremost about making them easy to understand and use.
+Following [our advice about writing good questions](../style_guide/question_overview) can make your interview overall easier to understand and complete, which helps everyone!

-Other parts of web accessibility involve writing the interview in a way that the user's browser can understand and forward to other accessibility technologies (like screen readers).
-The majority of these things docassemble handles for you, but there are some things that you'll have to adjust in your interview.
+Other parts of web accessibility involve writing the interview in a way that the user's browser and other accessibility tools (like screen readers) can understand.
+Docassemble [handles many of these things](https://docassemble.org/docs/accessibility.html) for you, but there are some parts that you'll have to address when writing your interview.

 To help you find accessibility problems in your interview you can use the [WAVE browser extension](https://wave.webaim.org/extension/), or if you want to check accessibility of your interview automatically, you can use the [ALKiln testing framework](../automated_testing.md#accessibility).

 ## Use colors that contrast strongly with their backgrounds

 One thing that you have control over in your interviews is your interview "branding", including fonts, styles, and importantly, colors.
-Making sure that the colors you choose for text and it's background has high enough contrast is important to all of your users.
+Making sure the text colors and background colors that you choose have high enough contrast is important to both low-vision and sighted users.
 Web accessibility standards like WCAG 2 define the **minimum** proper color contrast between an element and it's background color as 4.5:1.
 For larger text like headings, the minimum is 3:1.

 You can check that the colors you are using in your interview's branding have proper contrast with the following tools: